phentrox/locvis/README.md

 # locvis
-A simple command line tool for linux to display source files with the most lines of code
+A simple command line tool for linux to display the top 3 source files with the most lines of code

 ## Supported Languages
 - Java (Maven)